 7 Ways to Eat More Vegetables

 They also play a big role in helping people lose or maintain weight.
 Vegetables are rich in fiber, which helps fill you up.
-Plus, when you're eating more low-calorie vegetables, there's less space for eating less higher-calorie less-healthful foods.
+Plus, when you're eating more low-calorie vegetables, there's less space for eating higher-calorie, less-healthful foods.

 You may think you don't like vegetables, but maybe you just haven't tried the right preparation.
-Broccoli may taste boring steamed, but roasted and topped with parmesan cheese (like in this Balsamic & Parmesan Broccoli), and it takes on a sweet and nutty flavor.
+Broccoli may taste boring steamed, but when roasted and topped with parmesan cheese (like in this Balsamic & Parmesan Broccoli recipe), it takes on a sweet and nutty flavor.

 Looking for more inspiration?
 Take our Eat More Vegetables Challenge.